artsy/eigen/docs/deploy_to_app_store.md

 ## Prepare for the Next Release

 1. Run `make next`.
 This runs `pod install` and prompts for the next version number.
-1. Create a new version of the app in iTunesConnect (if you don't do this, beta deployments will fail).
+1. Create a new version of the app in AppStoreConnect (if you don't do this, beta deployments will fail).
 1. Move the release from `upcoming` to `releases` in `CHANGELOG.yml` and add a new, empty entry under `upcoming`.
 1. Add and commit the changed files, typically with `-m "Preparing for development, version X.Y.Z."`.
 PR the changes.